titanix/p3/Readme.md

 - [ ] Add missing sounds for included phonemes
 - [ ] Add missing phonemes for each included language
-- [ ] Hide the "diaphtongs" header if section if empty
+- [ ] Hide the "diaphtongs" header in section if empty
 - [X] Fix the display of example word when Chinese character is included

 ## Licenses